 The Trust has an identified lead Executive Director for safeguarding children at board level.
-This is the Trust's Director of Nursing, Therapies and Quality:
+This is the Trust's Director of Nursing, Therapies and Quality who will:

-- who will keep the board fully informed of their accountability to the Gloucestershire Safeguarding Children's Partnership (GSCP) - who is responsible for the appointment of the Trust named professionals

-- who will support and ensure the named professionals fulfil their responsibilities - who will ensure an annual safeguarding children report is presented to the Trust Board and that other executive and non-executive directors are briefed appropriately - who will ensure that safeguarding children is an integral aspect of the Trust's governance arrangements; that there is organisational compliance with clinical standards and requirements for child protection; that these issues are always considered when monitoring or planning new services - who will ensure that the Trust works effectively with other relevant organisations to identify, assess and manage children and young people in need of protection - who will have explicit working links with the named professionals in the Trust and ensure that the named professionals are appropriately line managed - who will ensure clinical records, both electronic and hard copy, meet the required standards - who will ensure that staff in all areas respond positively and sensitively to the needs of individual children and young people; environments in which children and young people are cared for are safe and appropriate.
+- keep the board fully informed of their accountability to the Gloucestershire Safeguarding Children's Partnership (GSCP) - responsible for the appointment of the Trust named professionals - support and ensure the named professionals fulfil their responsibilities - ensure an annual safeguarding children report is presented to the Trust Board and that other executive and non-executive directors are briefed appropriately - ensure that safeguarding children is an integral aspect of the Trust's governance arrangements; that there is organisational compliance with clinical standards and requirements for child protection; that these issues are always considered when monitoring or planning new services - ensure that the Trust works effectively with other relevant organisations to identify, assess and manage children in need of protection - have explicit working links with the named professionals in the Trust and ensure that the named professionals are appropriately line managed - ensure clinical records, both electronic and hard copy, meet the required standards - ensure that staff in all areas respond positively and sensitively to the needs of individual children; environments in which children and young people are cared for are safe and appropriate.